datageekinme/datageekinme.github.io/_pages/about.md

   image: "/assets/images/logo/cover-photo.png"
 ---

+**Computer Science Engineer with 11 plus years of Big Data, Data Analytics, Data Warehousing and Business Intelligence design and development experience, both technically focused and customer oriented. **

+  .
 Experience in Analysis, Design, Development and unit testing in Data warehousing and Business Intelligence applications.

+  .
 Experience in insurance, healthcare and technology sector

+  .
 Strong Client facing and communication skills (both verbal and written)

+  .
 Good knowledge and experience in implementing practices in Software Development Life Cycle (SDLC)

+  .
 Strong knowledge in SQL and PL/SQL

+  .
 Experience in data modeling using the dimensional model techniques and tools such as Erwin data modeler

+  .
 Experience in using Cognos DecisionStream, Informatica PowerCenter, Oracle Data Integrator (ODI) and Oracle Warehouse Builder (OWB) for Extraction, Transformation and Loading of data into Data Marts

+  .
 Experience in using data replication tools like Oracle GoldenGate

+  .
 Experience in designing, developing and maintaining Cognos PowerPlay cubes, Cognos ReportNet reports and Oracle BI (OBIEE) Reports and Dashboards

+  .
 Experience with different databases including Oracle, SQL Server 2005 and MS Access

+  .
 Specialties: Dimensional Modelling, Analytical and problem solving skills, Data warehousing and Business Intelligence, SQL, ETL, Data Integration, Data Replication